mmisty/cypress-allure-adapter/README.md

    // e2e.ts

    // import cypress-allure-adapter first to have all custom
-   // commands being collapsed in report as parent command import '@mmisty/cypress-allure-adapter/support';
+   // commands collapsed in report as parent command import '@mmisty/cypress-allure-adapter/support';
    // import other custom commands here
    ```